-Tomorrow is St. Lucy’s Day, a holiday primarily observed in Northern and Central Europe, and the Upper Midwest.
+Tomorrow is St. Lucy’s Day, a holiday primarily observed in Northern and Central Europe… and the Upper Middle West.
 If it seems odd for Lutherans to observe a Saint Day, it’s because it sort of is.
-Then again, as with most Christian observances, the holiday’s roots have nothing to do with saints or Christianity.
+Then again, as with all the best Christian observances, the holiday’s roots likely if anythinhave little to do with either saints or Christianity.

 St. Lucy’s Day begins with a young girl clad in white with a lit crown of candles positioned in her hair in a fir wreath (or lingonberry or whortleberry twigs).
 She leads a procession of candle-bearing girls with coffee, ginger snaps, glogg, and St. Lucia buns (lussekatter).
 Sometimes there are boys in conical hats known as “star boys.”
 The children sing Lucia songs which provide a welcome break from Christmas Carols.

 Falling near the longest night of the year, the symbolism of young maidens bearing light-bringing fire and bounty isn’t too hard to figure out, but if you must know the official Christian version of events, then here you go.
 Officially, Lucia helped the early Christians in Italy who hid in the catacombs.
 In order to see, but needing to bring food in her hands, she constructed a wreath of candles.
 Yeah… right.